Why are Podcasts so Popular in 2021?

 - In 2020 over 155 million people listen to a podcast every week

-- Around 24% of the US population (68 million) listen to podcasts weekly
+- Around 24% of the US population (68 million) listen to multiple podcasts weekly

 - Podcast listeners consume an average of seven different shows per week

 - There are over 700,000 active podcasts and 29 million podcast episodes available

 - The most popular age group for podcasts listeners is 25-44 which make up 49% of total listeners

 - Spotify is now the worlds most popular podcast app, closely followed by the Apple podcast app